zaynahxc/pxt-microbit/docs/courses/ucp-science/gravity/setup-procedure.md

 ### Receiver @boardname@ code

-1. Using the [Windows 10 MakeCode app](https://www.microsoft.com/store/productId/9PJC7SV48LCX) setup and code the second @boardname@.
+1. Using MakeCode setup and code the second @boardname@.
-2. This @boardname@ will remain connected to the computer through the USB cable and the Windows 10 MakeCode app to monitor the data being received.
+2. This @boardname@ will remain connected to the computer through the USB cable and MakeCode to monitor the data being received.
 3. Name the project, “Gravity Receiver”.
 4. The ``||basic:on start||`` event will display the title and function of the @boardname@ in all caps, `"GRAVITY RECEIVER"`.
 6. Set up a radio group using the ``||radio:radio set group||``.
 Both @boardname@s need the same radio group.